Skip to Main Content

 Welcome to the AMA Help guide.
 AMA is a style of writing and formatting created and updated by the American Medical Association (AMA).
 AMA style contains guidelines for formatting and structuring research papers, reference citations, case studies, literature reviews, and term papers.

-You may click the tabs above to help you in the different areas of AMA citation.
+You may click the tabs (on the left side of the page) to help you in the different areas of AMA citation.

 Feel free to contact your campus librarian if you need additional help.